logseq/docs/db-version-changes.md

 * Whiteboards are disabled for now and will be enabled later.
 * Flashcards are disabled for now and will be enabled later.
 * Exports only partially work.

+Miscelleanous changes:
+* There is no re-index like in file graphs.
+* For browsers, currently only one tab can be open.
+This is a limitation we hope to remove later.

 ### Changes by Feature